Mihailo Stošović: Life

 Stošović was born, on 23 April 1971 in Belgrade, into a well-known family with enviable tradition in stone processing.
 He is professionally engaged in sculpting since 2007.
 He graduated from the Faculty of Applied Arts in Belgrade, Department of Conservation and Restoration of the sculpture in the class of prof. Slobodan Savić.
 Section Committee President of ULUPUDS since 2014.
 Professor of sculpture at the Center for Art Education "Šumatovačka".

 He had many solo exhibitions and participated in dozens of group of international and domestic exhibitions and symposiums.
 Mihailo's artworks are found in public spaces and private collections in Serbia, Russia, Israel, Switzerland, Slovenia, and Montenegro.

 He is a member of ULUS (Association Des Arts Plastiques De Serbie); ULUPUDS (Applied Artists and Designers Association of Serbia); and UVS (Sculptor Association of Serbia) with the status of an independent artist.
 Stošović lives and works in Belgrade.

 Since 2011, he actively participates in projects such as "12+", "Annual exhibition of Serbian sculptors" and others, together with sculptors from various Belgrade associations.
-His association colleagues include Professor Zdravko Milinkovic, Vuk Ljubisavljević, Ivan Gračner, Mihailo Gerun and others.
+His association colleagues include Professor Zdravko Milinkovic, Vuk Ljubisavljević, Ivan Gračner, Mihailo Gerun, Slobodan Savić and others.